Domination When the Stars Are Out: Definitions

-Note that, by definition, the set of semiadjacent pairs of vertices of a trigraph is a matching.
-Moreover, if $G$ contains no semiadjacent pairs of vertices, then $G$ is just a graph.
-Or, in the reverse, a graph $G'$ \emph{regarded as a trigraph}\marge{graph as trigraph} is the trigraph $G$ where $V(G) = V(G')$ and $\phi_{G}(u,v) = 1$ if $u,v$ are adjacent in $G'$ and $\phi_{G}(u,v)=-1$ otherwise.

-Given disjoint sets $A,B \subseteq V(G)$, we say that $A$ is \emph{complete}\marge{complete} to $B$ or \emph{$B$-complete} if every vertex of $A$ is adjacent to every vertex of $B$.
-We say that $A$ is \emph{strongly complete} to $B$ or \emph{strongly $B$-complete} if every vertex of $A$ is strongly adjacent to every vertex of $B$.
-If we say that $a \in V(G)$ is (strongly) complete to $B$, we mean that $\{a\}$ is (strongly) complete to $B$.\marge{anticomplete} The notions of \emph{anticomplete} and \emph{strongly anticomplete} are defined similarly.
+Given disjoint sets $A,B \subseteq V(G)$, we say that $A$ is \emph{complete to $B$} or \emph{$B$-complete} if every vertex of $A$ is adjacent to every vertex of $B$.
+We say that $A$ is \emph{strongly complete to $B$} or \emph{strongly $B$-complete} if every vertex of $A$ is strongly adjacent to every vertex of $B$.
+If we say that $a \in V(G)$ is (strongly) complete to $B$, we mean that $\{a\}$ is (strongly) complete to $B$.
+The notions of \emph{anticomplete} and \emph{strongly anticomplete} are defined similarly.

-A set $C \subseteq V(G)$ is a \emph{clique}\marge{clique} if every pair of vertices of $C$ is adjacent and a \emph{strong clique} if every pair of vertices of $C$ is strongly adjacent.
-A clique of three vertices is a \emph{triangle}\marge{triangle}.
-A set $I \subseteq V(G)$ is \emph{stable} if every pair of vertices of $I$ is antiadjacent and \emph{strongly stable}\marge{stable} if every pair of vertices of $I$ is strongly antiadjacent.
-Let $\alpha(G)$\marge{$\alpha(G)$} denote the size of a largest subset of $V(G)$ that is strongly stable.
-A vertex $v$ of a trigraph is \emph{simplicial}\marge{simplicial} if $N[v]$ is a clique and \emph{strongly simplicial} if $N[v]$ is a strong clique.
+A set $C \subseteq V(G)$ is a \emph{clique} if every pair of vertices of $C$ is adjacent, and a \emph{strong clique} if every pair of vertices of $C$ is strongly adjacent.
+A vertex $v$ of a trigraph is \emph{simplicial} if $N[v]$ is a clique, and \emph{strongly simplicial} if $N[v]$ is a strong clique.

+\begin{definition}[Stable set, $\alpha(G)$] A set $I \subseteq V(G)$ is \emph{stable} or \emph{independent} if every pair of vertices of~$I$ is antiadjacent, and \emph{strongly stable} or \emph{strongly independent} if every pair of vertices of $I$ is strongly antiadjacent.
+Let $\alpha(G)$ denote the size of a largest subset of $V(G)$ that is stable.
+Sometimes, $\alpha(G)$ will be called the \emph{stability number} or \emph{independence number} of $G$. \end{definition}

+The following notion of a thickening is crucial to turn semi-edges into `normal edges'.
+See also Fig.~\ref{fig:thick}.